 Lingerie Reviews: Autumn Acquirements From Maison Close, Lascivious, & Lacing Lilith

-I’m constantly shopping for new lingerie – I have a terrible habit of justifying it as ‘research’ for my lingerie studies!
-I’m forever trawling the internet, sample sales and ebay in case I manage to uncover a bargain.
-Here’s my lucky finds from the last month and what I thought of them.
+I'm constantly shopping for new lingerie – I have a terrible habit of justifying it as ‘research’ for my lingerie studies!
+I’m forever trawling the internet, sample sales, and eBay in case I manage to uncover a bargain.
+Here are my lucky finds from the last month and what I thought of them.

 Maison Close's Soie Cherie bra.
 Image from MemeShop.com

-I’ve encountered the brand Maison Close only briefly in the past – they’d always appeared to me as being highly erotic and boudoir wear focused, with lots of garments featuring naughty cut outs and straps.
-The Soie Cherie set was therefore quite a pleasant surprise – it’s much more girly and not quite as obvious as the brand’s other offerings.
+I’ve encountered the brand Maison Close only briefly in the past – they’d always appeared to me as being highly erotic and boudoir wear-focused, with lots of garments featuring naughty cutouts and straps.
+The Soie Cherie set was therefore quite a pleasant surprise – it’s much girlier and not quite as obvious as the brand’s other offerings.
 Featuring a soft bra (£60) and detachable-suspender brief (£55), the set is made in a stretch fuchsia silk with delicate black stretch lace inserts.
 Sizing comes up very small in Maison Close’s designs, so I would fully advise going up a size in any order.
 I ended up ordering a Medium bra and Large briefs when I usually wear a 30D bra and UK 10/12 briefs.